 Nana Ansuah is a life science research professional I. She earned her bachelor’s and master’s degrees in Biology at Stanford University in 2021.
 In the Egan lab, Nana Ansuah is assisting with efforts to identify potential Plasmodium falciparum interacting ligands for erythrocyte factor CD55 which has been identified as a key RBC factor for P. falciparum infection.
 She is also assisting a postdoctoral fellow in the lab- Marilou Tetard- with developing a forward genetic screen to identify novel RBC factors for P. falciparum infection.
 Nana Ansuah enjoys going on long drives with friends, watching Chinese and Korean TV shows and listening to West African music.

 Angel has always been curious about infectious diseases and host-pathogen interactions.
 She obtained her Ph.D. at University of California, Merced.
 There, as a member of the Jensen lab, she studied the interactions between Toxoplasma gondii parasite and naïve CD8 T cells, and discovered a unique pathway required for CD8 T cell activation and interferon-gamma production in response to T. gondii infections.
-As a postdoctoral scholar in the Egan lab, she is exploring the role of erythrocyte factor CD44 and its involvement in Plasmodium falciparum invasion.
-Angel is currently supported by the NIH T32.
+As a postdoctoral scholar in the Egan lab, joined in 2021, she is exploring the role of erythrocyte factor CD44 and its involvement in Plasmodium falciparum invasion.

 Chhaminder joined the lab in January 2023.
 She completed her PhD in Prof. Swati Patankar’s Lab at the Indian Institute of Technology Bombay, where she worked towards understanding the intricacies of the protein synthesis process amidst multiple upstream open reading frames in Plasmodium falciparum.
 During her time at the Patankar lab, she also studied another apicomplexan parasite Toxoplasma gondii focusing on translation regulation of bradyzoite differentiation.
 As a postdoctoral scholar in Egan lab, Chhaminder is interested in exploring the host cell responses to P. falciparum infection of erythroid progenitor cells, including the role played by the parasite effector proteins.